-The approach to Active Transportation necessary in TBM involves accommodation of both a recreational and transportation functions, as outlined in Section 3.5.
-The implementation of a transportation network must balance the user requirements against the capital implications.
+The approach to Active Transportation necessary in TBM involves accommodation of both a recreational and transportation functions, as outlined in Section Error!
+Reference source not found..The implementation of a transportation network must balance the user requirements against the capital implications.
 For the purposes of developing a network that can serve a range of users, from cautious to confident, we recommend a layered approach to network comprised of three categories: